Are Cover Letters Necessary in 2024?

 • Showcasing fit with company culture: A cover letter allows you to express how your values align with company culture.
 This can be an important factor for employers looking for candidates who will mesh well with their team.

 We recommend using our Cover Letter Generator to create a customized cover letter.
-You’ll receive professionally crafted templates and expert content suggestions specific to your target role.
+You’ll receive professionally crafted templates and content suggestions specific to your target role.

 Cover Letter Builder Opener